 These policies really hurt individuals from living together to save money such as older children, spouses, and older parents.
 I have even heard from parents where the government has actually seized money earned by a child for a newspaper route.
 There really is no support from our government for families or children.
-Click here to learn more or read an excerpt below.
-Read more about Income Treatment & Exemptions.
+Click on the links to learn more Income Treatment & Exemptions or read an excerpt below or how provincial policies impact Three-Generation Families who live together.
+These policies help nobody especially youth and families.

 Effective: September 1, 2016